informalsystems/tendermint-rs/docs/architecture/adr-003-light-client-core-verification.md

 ### Neutral

-- Certain validity checks are ommitted since they have little bearing
+- Certain validity checks are omitted since they have little bearing